 Another option that can get you out of a bind and have you back on the road again is to apply for a loan for car repairs.
 This could be in the form of a general Personal Loan, or loans that have been specifically tailored for auto repairs.

 Something to keep in mind is the time it may take from application to approval on your loan request.
 Your car is currently off the road and you want to be up and running ASAP.
-For this reason, it’s wiser to approach a private lender for a Personal Loan, as turnaround times are generally much faster than that of a bank.
+For this reason, it’s wiser to approach a private lender for an emergency cash loan immediately, as turnaround times are generally much faster than that of a bank.

 A Car Repair Loan is an option that will likely get you out of a tough spot sooner rather than later.